wilsonify/wilsonify.github.io/content/recipes/TOFU RICOTTA209.md

 ## Instructions
-1 Pour the sunflower seeds into a food processor and run until that shit is in tiny-ass pieces.
+1 Pour the sunflower seeds into a food processor and run until that    is in tiny-ass pieces.

 2 Take the tofu out of its package and with your hands, squeeze out as much water as you can.